priyangak27/petshopweb/Readme.txt

 Thanks
-This website is fro pet shop owner which help them to get a pet and its essentials .
+This website is for pet shop owner which help them to get a pet and its essentials .